 The short answer: NO

-The long answer: Plenty of Fish surveyed 2,000 singles in the United States and this is what they had to say about why your dating profile should be a filter-free zone.
+The long answer: Plenty of Fish surveyed 2,000 singles in the United States and the study reveals what they had to say about why your dating profile should be a filter-free zone.

 We Want To See the Real You!